 The Collation welcomes comments from readers.
 Comments should respond directly to the contents of the post; comments will be held for moderation, and we reserve the right to delete comments that are off-topic, abusive, or spam.
 We will not publish any comments which are personal attacks against the author of the post, or against other commenters.
 In the spirit of collaborative conversation, we also prefer comments to be accompanied by a real name (e.g., Sarah Werner) or by a regularly used public pseudonym (e.g., Historiann or Dean Dad).
 Comments from anonymous or fictitious identities will be posted only at the moderator’s discretion.

 This blog was begun in August 2011 by Sarah Werner, who acted as its Editor and lead writer until June 2015.
-The blog is currently managed by Abbie Weinberg, ably assisted by Kristen Sieck and Morgan Ellison, with the editorial guidance of Erin Blake, Caroline Duroselle-Melish, Owen Williams, and Heather Wolfe.
+Abbie Weinberg then took over and served as managing editor through 2023.
+Heather Wolfe is the current managing editor ably assisted by Morgan Ellison.
+Erin Blake, Caroline Duroselle-Melish, Owen Williams, and Michele Silverman all provide editorial guidance.

 A note about the images used on this site: Most of the images used in The Collation are of items in the Folger collections.
 Items from the Folger Digital Image Collection are taken by the Folger’s Photography Department and are identified with the relevant call number and linked either to Luna, the Folger’s Digital Image Collection, or to Hamnet, the Folger online catalog.
 Unless under non-Folger copyright, images from Luna are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 This allows you to use our images without additional permission provided that you cite the Folger Shakespeare Library as the source and you license anything you create using the images under the same or equivalent license.
 For more information, including permissions beyond the scope of this license, see the Folger’s Permissions Policy.